French Louisiana: Cuisine

 Traditionally, Cajun cooking is associated with the rural prairies and bayou regions of south Louisiana, while Creole cooking is associated with New Orleans.
 Some people generalise this as "country food" (Cajun) and "city food" (Creole).
 Many representative dishes, such as Gumbo, Jambalaya, Crawfish Bisque, and Pralines, can be found on both menus.

 Creole also often refers to the haute cuisine of New Orleans, with dishes greatly influenced by European-trained chefs.
 Cooking techniques and recipes are passed down through families across generations, often through oral tradition and observation.
 Traditional community activities, such as the Boucherie (hog-killing), are a way to maintain community ties and collective memory, where people jointly slaughter, prepare, and share every part of the pig.

 Louisianians take pride in their cooking and enjoy showing off their skills.
-The word "Lagniappe" (a little extra) is used to describe the love included in Louisiana cuisine.
-Louisiana's cuisine has constantly been evolving, absorbing new influences.
+Louisiana’s cuisine has constantly been evolving, absorbing new influences.
 For example, crawfish went from being bait and "poor man's food" to popular boiled dishes.
 Developments in refrigeration and transportation allowed seafood consumption to expand inland.
 New immigrants continue to bring their food traditions into the Louisiana culinary landscape, integrating with local styles.
 For example, Vietnamese immigrants created "Viet-Cajun Crawfish" in Houston, combining Cajun boiled crawfish with Vietnamese flavours.

 Other cuisines such as Italian, Asian, Middle Eastern, and Latin American are also welcomed and integrated locally.
 Families, communities, festivals (such as the Breaux Bridge Crawfish Festival and the Rayne Frog Festival), and institutions (such as the Southern Food and Beverage Museum and cooking schools) are actively maintaining and promoting Louisiana's food traditions.